-She championed and established a special needs programme which was actively involved in the management and care of children and young adults with Autism Spectrum Disorder (ASD).
+She had championed and established a special needs programme which is actively involved in the management and care of children and young people with special needs.
 She is currently engaged in legal practice with Macpherson Legal Practitioners, a Lagos-based law firm.
-Mrs. Osime is a Non-Executive Director in Ebudo Trust Limited and a member of the Chartered Institute of Directors of Nigeria.
-She is a member of Women Corporate Directors (WCD), Nigeria Chapter.
+Mrs. Osime is a Non-Executive Director in Ebudo Trust Limited.